ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 #### Amplitude distribution

 Now that we looked at the noise samples and have a good feel about the process (as a time-series and a sound), we can now move on to some more cooler stuff.
 Investigating the *amplitude distribution* of the noise process is perhaps the first thing that comes to mind.
 I've considered a 30 sec long recording of ambient noise.
 As before, this dataset is sampled at 180kHz and was recorded of the coast of Singapore.
 I've evaluated the empirical amplitude probability density function (PDF) and have plotted it as the yellow histogram below.
 Also plotted is a Gaussian PDF, whose parameters (mean and variance) are estimated via maximum-likelihood (ML) from the noise data.
 Perhaps its been drilled into us, but the first instinct of almost anyone out there is to assume noise to be Gaussian.
 The figure below (as well as the realizations shown previously) show that the noise process is clearly non-Gaussian.
 The log-scaled y-axis is purposely chosen as it highlights how significant the deviation actually is.
-Impulsiveness is factually a non-Gaussian property and we see it in its full glory below :)
+Impulsiveness is factually a non-Gaussian property and we see it in its full glory below :smile: